 - High speed signals need to be kept away from noisy signals.

 A power delivery network or PDN provided inside the system that complies with the power supply conditions, leads to power integrity.
 Compared to SI, Power Integrity is more difficult to visualize as there are numerous nodes and each node can impact the overall impedance.
 Issues related to PI are therefore harder to troubleshoot.
-A through study of Pi both in the pre & post layout PCB design stage is therefore imperative.
+A through study of Pi both in the pre & post layout PCB design and PCB manufacturing stage is therefore imperative.
 PI study today involves studies for loading at high frequencies.

 The key in PI analysis is to treat power rails as transmission planes and analyze their characteristic impedances.
 The other issue is that there is different impedance in different frequencies and therefore components as well as placement locations need to be carefully worked on.